Tiendil/blog.feeds.fun/content/posts/2026-004-march-2026-in-feeds-fun/en.md

 The previous policy limited the maximum number of news entries per feed to 10000, which worked well for a long time, but, in the long run, it led to uncontrollable growth in database size and performance degradation.

 The new policy keeps the 10000 news restriction, but also limits the age of news entries to 30 days.
-Since Feeds Fun is designed to be a tool for news discovery, a month looks like a reasonable time frame.
-This way, we can ensure that the database size remains manageable and the performance remains optimal.
+Since Feeds Fun is designed to be a tool for news discovery, a month looks like a reasonable time frame: if something is older than a month, it is not such big news already :-D This way, we can ensure that the database size remains manageable and the performance remains optimal.
 We also introduced a lower limit of 100 news entries per feed that cannot be removed by the deprecation policy — this should help keep low-traffic feeds manageable.

 All these parameters can be configured in the self-hosted version — check [CHANGELOG.md](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md) for the details.